Fight Night: The Million Dollar Heist: Production

 It was announced in December 2023 that Kevin Hart was set to star in and executive produce the series, which Peacock had greenlit in a straight to series order.
 Samuel L. Jackson, Terrence Howard, Dexter Darden and Taraji P. Henson were added to the cast in January 2024, while Craig Brewer was hired to direct the first and last two episodes.
 Myles Bullock, Don Cheadle, Chloe Bailey, Melvin Gregg, Artrece Johnson, Jalyn Hall, Clifton Powell, Lori Harvey and Marsha Stephanie Blake were added to the cast in February 2024.
 In March, Rockmond Dunbar joined the cast.

 Filming began on February 12, 2024, in Atlanta.

-The series reunites Taraji P. Henson with Kevin Hart after co-starring with him in Think Like a Man, Think Like a Man Too, and Top Five, and is Henson’s third collaboration with Terrence Howard, whom she had previously collaborated with in Hustle & Flow and the series Empire.

-The series also reunites Howard with Cheadle whom had previously co-starred together in the film Crash.
+The series reunites Taraji P. Henson with Kevin Hart after co-starring with him in Think Like a Man, Think Like a Man Too, and Top Five, and is Henson's third collaboration with Terrence Howard, whom she had previously collaborated with in Hustle & Flow and the series Empire.
+The series also reunites Howard and Cheadle, who co-starred in the 2005 film Crash.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 15 critics, indicating "generally favorable" reviews.